Hive-Systems/pyfair/docs/getting_started.rst

 loss for each Loss Event (represented by a positive number).
 We estimate that on average each loss will result in an average of a $100 loss, with a standard deviation of $50.
-We then generate three normally distributed random numbers from a curbe with a mean of 100 and a standard deviation of 50.
+We then generate three normally distributed random numbers from a curve with a mean of 100 and a standard deviation of 50.

 +---------------------------+